pivotal/docs-tap/scc/carvel-package-supply-chain.hbs.md

         openapiv3_enabled: true
     ```

-    If the size of the resulting OpenAPIv3 specification exceeds a certain size, roughly 3 KB, the Supply Chain does not function.
+    If the size of the resulting OpenAPIv3 specification exceeds roughly 3KB, the Supply Chain does not function.
 See the [known issue](../release-notes.hbs.md#1-6-0-tap-gui-ki).

-1. (Optional) Configure the [Out of the Box Templates](ootb-templates.hbs.md) with custom Carvel Package parameters.
+2. (Optional) Configure the [Out of the Box Templates](ootb-templates.hbs.md) with custom Carvel Package parameters.
 See [Template reference](ootb-template-reference.hbs.md#carvel).

   - Packages created by the Carvel Package Supply Chains contain the [YTT
     Schema](https://carvel.dev/ytt/docs/v0.44.0/how-to-write-schema/) and [YTT